Derogatory marks listed on your credit report can leave a lasting impact on your credit score — and not in a good way.

 The exact details vary depending on your loan agreement and where you live, but lenders usually wait between three and six months of missed payments before starting the foreclosure process.

 For example, if you own a home that has equity and you sell it, the tax lien will automatically be paid at closing with the remaining funds after the bank loan is paid.
-Tax liens also show up on your credit report, and, unlike other derogatory items, will stay there indefinitely if they go unpaid.
+Tax liens also show up on your credit report, and, unlike other derogatory marks, will stay there indefinitely if they go unpaid.

 Public court records are regularly added to credit reports, so your credit will be affected by these types of court case for seven years.
 If you owe money and don’t pay, you might also be subject to wage garnishment and other extreme measures for collecting what you owe.

 What are the effects of derogatory marks?

 In addition to remaining on your credit report for seven to ten years, derogatory marks cause more trouble than just being a line item.
 They will also substantially bring down your credit score because the higher your current score is, the lower it will fall once you have a negative item added to your history.

 A single late payment, while frowned upon, will probably not be a deal-breaker if it’s the only questionable item on your credit report.
 Lenders also look at how long ago the derogatory items took place.
 In actuality, their effect on your score lessens over time and may not even impact your score at all towards the end.